Skip to main content

 We believe in transparent reviews.
 Here's what NativeBridge doesn't handle well:

-• ⚠No documented enterprise compliance certifications (SOC 2, ISO 27001, HIPAA) which may block adoption in regulated industries
+• ⚠No documented enterprise compliance certifications (SOC 2, ISO 27001, HIPAA) which may block adoption in regulated industries like healthcare, finance, and government

-• ⚠Limited public information on device coverage — unclear how many real device models and OS versions are available compared to competitors offering 3,000+ devices
+• ⚠Limited public information on exact device coverage — unclear how many real device models and OS versions are available compared to competitors offering 3,000+ devices

 Pros & Cons